Nicholas Meyer: Writer/Director

 The Seven-Per-Cent Solution was later adapted as a 1976 film of the same name, for which Meyer wrote the screenplay.
 The film was directed by Herbert Ross and starred Nicol Williamson, Robert Duvall, Alan Arkin and Laurence Olivier.
 For his work adapting the novel, Meyer was nominated for an Academy Award for Best Adapted Screenplay at the 49th Academy Awards.

 Intrigued by the first part of college friend Karl Alexander's then-incomplete novel Time After Time, Meyer optioned the book and adapted it into a screenplay.
 He consented to sell the script only if he were attached as director.
 The deal was optioned by Warner Bros., and the film became Meyer's directorial debut.
 Meyer freely allowed Alexander to borrow from the screenplay.
 The latter published his novel at about the same time the movie was released.

 Time After Time (1979) starred Malcolm McDowell, Mary Steenburgen and David Warner.
 It was a critical and commercial success.

 Meyer next "wanted to make a film of the Robertson Davies novel, Fifth Business.
 And I had written the screenplay.
 And nobody was interested in doing this."
 At the behest of then Paramount executive Karen Moore, he was hired to direct Star Trek II: The Wrath of Khan.

 Meyer later directed the 1983 television film The Day After, starring Jason Robards, JoBeth Williams, John Cullum, Bibi Besch, John Lithgow and Steve Guttenberg, which depicted the ramifications of a nuclear attack on the United States.
 Meyer had originally decided not to do any television work, but changed his mind upon reading the script by Edward Hume.
 For his work on The Day After, Meyer was nominated for an Emmy Award for Best Director.
 Afterward, he also directed "The Pied Piper of Hamelin", a 1985 episode of the television series Shelley Duvall's Faerie Tale Theatre.

 He resumed directing theatrical films with the 1985 comedy Volunteers, starring Tom Hanks and John Candy.
-After directing Volunteers, Meyer returned to working on Star Trek, co-writing the screenplay for Star Trek IV: The Voyage Home (1986) with producer Harve Bennett.
+He then returned to Star Trek, co-writing the screenplay for Star Trek IV: The Voyage Home (1986) with producer Harve Bennett.